big-tuwien/big-tuwien.github.io/content/publication/tuw-141790/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=141790&lang=2
-publication: 'Vortrag: Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference, Montpellier, Frankreich;
+publication: 'Talk: Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference, Montpellier, Frankreich;
-  16.06.2008; in: "Proceedings of the Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference", CEUR-WS, Vol-336 (2008), ISSN: 1613-0073; Paper-Nr.
-1, 15 S'
+  06-16-2008; in: "Proceedings of the Third International Workshop on Business/IT Alignment and Interoperability (BUSITAL''08) held in conjunction with CAiSE''08 Conference", CEUR-WS, Vol-336 (2008), ISSN: 1613-0073; Paper ID 1, 15 pages'
 publication_types:
 - '1'
 publishDate: '2008-06-16'